release-engineering/pom-manipulation-ext/guide/dep-manip.md

 ### Dependency Removal

 If the property `-DdependencyRemoval=group:artifact,....` is set, PME will remove the specified dependency from the POM files.
-The argument should be a comma separate list of group:artifact.
+The argument should be a comma separated list of group:artifact.